Jiff21/qa/README.md

 The BALLZ Stack is a full QA Stack mainly written in python's behave framework.

-All the readmes in this project assume it was cloned into the root of another project and the folder name was kept as 'qa', thus all path commands start with 'qa/'.
+All of the readme files in this project assume it was cloned into the root of another project and the folder name was kept as 'qa', thus all path commands start with 'qa/'.
 If you want to try it on it's own before cloning into a project do this.
 ```
 mkdir ballzstack && cd ballzstack
 git clone git@github.com:Jiff21/qa.git qa